 Build Brand Awareness

 The biggest goal for either side of a sponsorship is to build brand awareness.
-This starts from the moment a sponsor is added to the events website or a sponsor announces they will be at an event.
+This starts from the moment a sponsor is added to the event's website or a sponsor announces they will be at an event.
 The announcement itself represents a great marketing opportunity for all parties involved.
-Utilizing an announcement video or creative graphic are two high energized ways to start things off.
-This also allows for the sponsorship to be used as a marketing tool right from the beginning.
+Utilizing an announcement video or creative graphic are two high energized ways to kick things off.

-While initially the relationship is started so that a sponsor can use the live event itself as a channel to promote their brand to a targeted audience, there is no reason why that brand can’t help to boost the reach of the event as well.
-This can be done informally through creating a relationship that encourages mutual cross promotion or formally with stipulations written down in the sponsorship agreement.
-Typically a company will require some sort of social posting on the events platforms but an event could, and should, depending on the brands reach, request that the company posts about the event on their channels.
-This will probably be done regardless since its a great content opportunity but it couldn’t hurt to have it required to ensure it happens.
+While the relationship initially started so the sponsor can use the live event itself as a channel to promote their brand to a targeted audience, there is no reason why that brand can’t help to boost the reach of the event as well.
+This can be done informally through creating a relationship that encourages mutual cross promotion, or formally with stipulations written down in the sponsorship agreement.
+Typically a company will require some sort of social posting on the events platforms, but an event could, and should depending on the brand's reach, request that the brand post about the event on their marketing channels.
+This will probably be done regardless since it's a great content opportunity, but it cana't hurt to have this in writing.

 For any live event organizer, sponsorships are extremely beneficial.
-Not only do the help with an events bottom line, but they can help to enhance the overall experience of the event for attendees.
-An additional benefit for both the event and the brand is all of the various ways the sponsorship can be used as a marketing tool.
+Not only do they help with an event's bottom line, but they can help to enhance the overall experience of the event for attendees.
+An additional benefit for both the event and the brand, are the various ways the sponsorship can be used as a marketing tool.
 The first step is making sure that the partnership aligns well with the vision of the festival and that its attendees can relate to the brand.
-When their is this synergy this creates not only a better sponsorship, but makes the marketing feel more authentic.
+When there is this synergy, it not only creates a better sponsorship, but makes the marketing feel more authentic.
 Sponsorships represent an important opportunity for both a brand and a live event to build positive brand awareness with targeted audiences.